 As a parent, there is nothing more important than the safety of my kids.
-I expect that when I send my kid to school, camp, daycare, after-school programs, or sports that those in charge will also treat safety as their #1 priority.
+I expect that when I send my kid to school, camp, daycare, church, after-school programs, or sports that those in charge will also treat safety as their #1 priority.

 - Risk Assessment

 - Policies & Procedures